Growing Trees Network Foundation on Food Forests in Ghana 2019 - 2021

-Creating local ownership is crucially important which is why the community is so heavily involved in the entire forest planting process.
+Creating local ownership is crucially important which is why the community was so heavily involved in the entire forest planting process.

 The 2019 pilot projects where kindly donated by the Danish coffin manufacturer Tommerup Heilskov and the furniture company HolmrisB8.

-Reading their case stories below you get further inside into why they have chosen to help establishing community food forests in Ghana and what it means to the locals.
+Reading their case stories below you get further inside into why they have chosen to help establishing community food forests in Ghana and what it means to the local communities.

 HolmrisB8 creates space for humans trough sustainable actions and initiatives benefitting the environment and humans short term and long term.

 HOLMRISB8 has donated in total 8,080 fruit, herbal and nut trees equally divided for the following four villages in Ghana; Alhassan Kura, Kupal Gbeni, Kurawura Kura and Nyogbeni.
 A gift that is highly appreciated by the communities because it will give them a future income and a vital source of food.
 And furthermore, taking care of the forest will provide them with meaningful work.

 Steffen Max Høgh, CSR-director at HOLMRISB8 explains why: ‘This year (2019) we have decided that the donation of the 8,080 trees is our Christmas gift for our customers – the gift becoming an integrated strategic initiative.
 In our production wood is by far the most used material and we strive to balance our use of wood to minimize our climate impact.
 Of course, our tree planting effort has a climate target, but equally important we hope that the four community food forests we and our customers have donated for Ghana will support a sustainable development in the area.’